NishaJahir/demoshop_2.1.0/meta/documents/user_guide_en.md

 ## Novalnet Payment configuration in plentymarkets

-To activate the preferred payment methods, sign into the [Novalnet Merchant Administration Portal](https://admin.novalnet.de/).
+To activate the preferred payment methods, sign into the [Novalnet Admin Portal](https://admin.novalnet.de/).

 1. Navigate to the tab **PROJECT**
 2. Select the corresponding product